BRM P153: Engine

 In contrast to the other British teams, amongst whom the Cosworth DFV V8 had become nearly ubiquitous, BRM chose a different route for the P153's engine.
-In accordance with their long-standing practice of building both chassis and engine, they installed their existing 3.0-litre, 48-valve V12 engine, that produced approximately 425 bhp, with a redline of 11,000 RPM.
+In accordance with their long-standing practice of building both chassis and engine, they installed their existing 3.0-litre, 48-valve V12 engine, that produced approximately 425 bhp, with a redline of 11,500 RPM.
 Magneti Marelli supplied their Dinoplex ignition system, and Lucas provided mechanical fuel injection.

 Gearbox

 Its gearbox was a sequential BRM P151 type with 5-speeds with reverse, which was connected to the engine by a Borg & Beck clutch.

 Chassis

 It had an aluminium monocoque with tubular support attached to the engine.
 Its total weight was 535kg.

+Post-competition

+In 2024, the Mexican driver Adrián Fernández acquired BRM P153/05 from a private collector.
+The amount of the sale was not disclosed.